Aamir Khan filmography

 Indian actor Aamir Khan first appeared on screen at the age of eight in a minor role in his uncle Nasir Hussain's film Yaadon Ki Baaraat (1973).
 In 1983, he acted in and worked as an assistant director on Paranoia, a short film directed by Aditya Bhattacharya, following which he assisted Hussain on two of his directorial ventures—Manzil Manzil (1984) and Zabardast (1985).
 As an adult, Khan's first acting project was a brief role in the 1984 experimental social drama Holi.

 Khan's first leading role came opposite Juhi Chawla in the highly successful tragic romance Qayamat Se Qayamat Tak (1988).
 His performance in the film and in the thriller Raakh (1989) earned him a National Film Award – Special Mention.
-He went on to establish himself with roles in several lucrative films of the 1990s, including the romantic drama Dil (1990), the comedy-drama Hum Hain Rahi Pyar Ke (1993), and the romance Raja Hindustani (1996).
+He went on to establish himself with roles in several lucrative films of the 1990s, including the romantic drama Dil (1990), the romantic comedy Dil Hai Ke Manta Nahin (1991), the coming-of-age sports drama Jo Jeeta Wohi Sikander (1992), the comedy-drama Hum Hain Rahi Pyar Ke (1993), and the romance Raja Hindustani (1996).
 He also played against type in the Deepa Mehta-directed Canadian-Indian co-production Earth (1998).
 In 1999, Khan launched a production company, Aamir Khan Productions, whose first release Lagaan (2001) was nominated for the Academy Award for Best Foreign Language Film, and earned him the National Film Award for Best Popular Film.
 Also in 2001, he starred alongside Saif Ali Khan and Akshaye Khanna in the acclaimed coming-of-age drama Dil Chahta Hai.
 Lagaan and Dil Chahta Hai are cited in the media as defining films of Hindi cinema.
 After a three-year hiatus, Khan portrayed the eponymous lead in Mangal Pandey: The Rising (2005), a period film that underperformed at the box office, after which he played leading roles in two top-grossing films of 2006—Fanaa and Rang De Basanti.